Blog Categories

 How Physicians Can Help Prevent Opioid Misuse in Older Adults

-The opioid crisis affects older adults more than physicians, families, caregivers and even older patients themselves may realize.
-Because of the physical, mental and social changes of aging, this population is particularly vulnerable to the negative effects of opioids—and therefore prescription opioid misuse.
+The opioid crisis affects older adults more than physicians, families, caregivers and patients themselves may realize.
+Because of the physical, mental and social changes that come with aging, this population is particularly vulnerable to the negative effects of opioids — including prescription opioid misuse.

 Texas Older Adults Are at Risk

-• Physical susceptibility: As the body ages, it often cannot absorb and break down medications as easily as it once did.
+Physical susceptibility: As the body ages, it often can’t absorb and break down medications as easily as it once did.

-• Increased amount of prescription medications: Chronic health conditions tend to develop as part of aging, and older adults are often prescribed more medicines than other age groups, leading to a higher rate of exposure to potentially addictive medications.
-Because of their increased amount of prescription meds, older adults may also be at a higher risk for drug interactions.
+Increased amount of prescription medications: Chronic health conditions tend to develop as part of aging, and older adults are often prescribed more medicines than other age groups, leading to a higher rate of exposure to potentially addictive medications.
+Because they often take an increased amount of prescription meds, older adults may also be at a higher risk for drug interactions.

-It’s critical to ensure that older patients and their families or caregivers are fully aware of the risks of prescription opioid misuse.
-Make sure to discuss the following:
+It’s critical to ensure older patients and their families or caregivers are fully aware of the risks of prescription opioid misuse.

 Talking About Prescription Opioid Misuse With Older Adults